 One of the most romantic things to do in Key West is cozy up together on the soft, silky sand at one of the beaches and watch the sun set over the vibrant azure water.
 Then, head into the always happening town (don't miss Mallory Square) for live music, delicious food, and entertaining street performances.
 There's plenty to do, see, and buy in this popular vacation spot.

 Accommodation: Top-Rated Resorts in Key West

 Destin is a city with heart — and miles of pristine sandy beaches lapped by emerald green waters.
-A northeast Florida gem, this pretty spot is located on the Emerald Coast.
+A northwest Florida gem, this pretty spot is located on the Emerald Coast.